JMDKC/jmdkc.github.io/_posts/2018-03-18-pichlkostner-josh-lilley.md

 The show includes a couple of US artists, but the set of sculptures that really stood out to me came from Austrian-born, London-based Sarah Pichlkostner.

-There are three in all, each with the same (baffling) title: *KAY, turned around, KUY, "don't stress me, I gonna have a walk now"* They're sort of figurative: swoops and curves of aluminium.
-Two on the floor, one wall-mounted.
-The most complex including silverised glass, gravel, water and dust, the gravel in a neat pile on the floor.
+There are three in all, each with the same (baffling) title: *KAY, turned around, KUY, "don't stress me, I gonna have a walk now"*.
+They're sort of figurative, made mainly of swoops and curves of aluminium.
+Two of the figures (if that's what they are) are stood on the floor; one's wall-mounted.
+All three incorporate silverised glass, gravel and dust.
+The most complex of the set is stood on a neat circular pile of gravel in the middle of the floor.
 The figures are sinuous, sentry-like.
 Lightweight but grounded.
+Urban.

 The gallery says the various sculptures represent a means of understanding the "landscape of today".
 To me, these tightly-worked, mysterious objects seemed a concentrated expression of the huge, baffling city surrounding that little corner gallery.